Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Introduction

-We evaluate \tool by compiling 6 complex web systems, ranging from enterprise resource management to multi-role booking platforms, derived from multi-modal requirement documents containing from 50 to 200 distinct scenarios.
-Our experimental results demonstrate that by replacing the stochastic one-shot generation of vanilla LLMs and the rigid waterfall roles of frameworks like MetaGPT with our bidirectional compilation loop, we significantly enhance system reliability.
-Specifically, the repositories generated by \tool can outperform state-of-the-art baselines by passing on average 50.6\% in GUI tests and successfully eliminating the fragmented implementation errors common in existing agentic workflows.
-Furthermore, to assess the accessibility of our light-weight DSL, we conducted a user study involving 21 participants, including novice users with limited programming experience.
-The study reveals that the structured, graph-based nature of our DSL serves as an effective bridge for human-AI collaboration.
-The participants were able to successfully draft requirements for an average of 107 scenarios per project, within on average 5.6 hours.
-Finally, we summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item \textbf{A Test-Driven Requirement Compilation Paradigm: } We introduce a novel agentic software engineering paradigm that shifts from stochastic code generation to rigorous requirement compilation.
+We evaluated \tool by compiling 6 complex web systems from multi-modal requirement documents containing 50 to 200 distinct scenarios. \metareviewlabel{1}\metareview{To further assess generalizability beyond web systems, we additionally evaluated \tool on the AppForge benchmark \cite{appforge}, which comprises 101 Android app generation tasks.} We discuss the selection rationale in Section~\ref{sec:benchmark}.
+Our experimental results demonstrate that by replacing the stochastic one-shot generation of vanilla LLMs and the rigid waterfall roles of frameworks like MetaGPT with our bidirectional compilation loop, we enhance system reliability.
+Specifically, \tool outperforms state-of-the-art baselines by generating repositories that pass on average 50.6\% in GUI tests and successfully eliminating the fragmented implementation errors common in existing agentic workflows.
+Furthermore, to assess the accessibility of our lightweight DSL, we conducted a user study involving 21 participants, including novice users with limited programming experience.
+The study demonstrates that the structured, graph-based DSL serves as an effective medium for human-AI collaboration.
+Participants successfully specify an average of 107 scenarios per project within 5.6 hours, and existing requirement documents could be transformed into the DSL format with LLM assistance in under 10 minutes.
+Finally, our contributions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{A Test-Driven Requirement Compilation Paradigm: } We introduce a novel agentic software engineering paradigm that shifts from stochastic code generation to rigorous requirement compilation.
 This approach leverages a lightweight, graph-based DSL to provide formal grounding and a bidirectional, test-driven loop that ensures high reliability.
 By maintaining an explicit traceability record across requirements, design, and implementation, our paradigm significantly enhances the long-term maintainability of AI-generated systems. \item \textbf{The \tool Framework:} We design and implement \tool, an agentic framework capable of transforming multi-modal documents into fully runnable, repository-scale web systems.
-The framework features a unique top-down architecture construction phase and a bottom-up implementation generation phase, creating a reliable feedback loop that eliminates requirement drift and omission. \item \textbf{Extensive Evaluation: } We conduct a comprehensive evaluation of \tool by generating 6 real-world web systems.
+The framework features a unique top-down architecture construction phase and a bottom-up implementation generation phase, creating a reliable feedback loop that eliminates requirement drift and omission. \item \textbf{Extensive Evaluation: } We conduct a comprehensive evaluation of \tool by generating 6 real-world web systems and additionally assessing its generalizability on the AppForge benchmark with 101 Android app generation tasks.
 Our results demonstrate significant improvements in runnability and GUI test pass rates (up to 108.1\%) compared to state-of-the-art agentic baselines.
 Furthermore, a user study with 21 participants confirms that the framework is accessible to novice users, enabling them to successfully compile production-grade repositories from scratch. \end{itemize}

 Given the space limit, all the video, tool, and experiment details are available at \cite{arc}.